-Teradata Applications, formerly known as Aprimo, provides Integrated Marketing and Analytic Applications.
-Teradata Applications software for marketing operations, campaign management and digital messaging, and a broad set of data management and decision support offerings, helps marketers advance the productivity and performance of their marketing organizations and improve customer relationships for competitive advantage.
-Teradata Applications serves hundreds of customers, including 36 of the Fortune 100.
-Teradata Applications is headquartered in Indianapolis with lead regional offices in Raleigh, Toronto, ONT, Canada, and Munich, Germany.
+Teradata provides Integrated Marketing and Analytic applications.
+Teradata software for marketing operations, campaign management and digital messaging, and a broad set of data management and decision support offerings, helps marketers advance the productivity and performance of their marketing organizations and improve customer relationships for competitive advantage.
+Teradata serves hundreds of customers, including 36 of the Fortune 100.